List of canceled and rescheduled NFL games: Effects of shared stadiums and sports complexes

-There have also been rare occasions in which games had to be pushed back one night because of a last-minute scheduling conflict in the facility of those games, most notably when an NFL team has shared a home stadium with a team from Major League Baseball and the baseball team has needed the building for a post-season game.
-This was a frequent occurrence when there were several shared stadiums across the country, but after 2012 only one such venue remained: Oakland Coliseum in Oakland, home of the NFL Raiders and the MLB Athletics; this arrangement ended in 2020 when the Raiders moved to Las Vegas.
+There have also been rare occasions in which games had to be pushed back one night because of a last-minute scheduling conflict in the facility of those games, most notably when an NFL team has shared a home stadium with a team from Major League Baseball (MLB) and the baseball team has needed the building for a post-season game.
+This was a frequent occurrence when there were several shared stadiums across the country, but after 2012 only one such venue remained: Oakland Coliseum in Oakland, home of the NFL's Raiders and MLB's Athletics; this arrangement ended in 2020 when the Raiders moved to Las Vegas.
 Most of the stadiums listed required day-long conversions from a football gridiron to a baseball diamond and outfield, or vice versa, including the maneuvering of stadium seating designed to be angled for each sport, the building of temporary stands, and the marking of the field for either sport, along with removal of the pitcher's mound and bases.
 Additionally until the FieldTurf era, an additional step taken was the filling or covering of the base sliding pits on artificial turf fields.

 Although no NFL/MLB-shared stadiums remain, there are eight teams whose current NFL stadiums share the same parking lots and other ancillary facilities with an adjacent MLB ballpark (Baltimore Ravens, Cincinnati Bengals, Dallas Cowboys, Detroit Lions, Kansas City Chiefs, Philadelphia Eagles, Pittsburgh Steelers, and Seattle Seahawks), thus also preventing both teams from playing simultaneously.

 Since the NFL knows the MLB schedule well in advance of its own schedule being released, it is able to schedule its September games in particular in order to avoid facility conflicts, and even simply to avoid unnecessary competition with local MLB teams for an audience in markets where the venues are not in close proximity to one another.
 Scheduling conflicts with MLB are more likely to occur in October, i.e. during the MLB postseason since the venues for these games are not known in advance.